T of C

 (Return)

-3. Diaozi (short songs) and Caonong (instrumental melodies) 調子和操弄
+3. (two of the "three styles"?)
+Diaozi (short songs) and Caonong (instrumental melodies) 調子和操弄 (see also in Cheng Yujian)

-These two terms have particular meanings, as descibed in the text above.
-There are lists of them in Qinshu Daquan, Folio 13, where they are listed by mode.
+The particular meanings of these two terms, as descibed in the text above, does not seem to be used consistently.
+There are lists of them in Qinshu Daquan, Folio 13, where they are listed by mode, and Cheng Yujian's Qin Lun does not mention lyrics, suggesting they were short melodies connected to modes.

 4. Heruo Bi